microbiome/microbiome/vignettes/vignette.md

 The preprocessing of HITChip data is based on RPA [(Lahti, Torrente, Elo, et al., 2013); (Lahti, Elo, Aittokallio, et al., 2011)]

-The peerj32 example data set is from (Lahti, Salonen, Kekkonen, Salojärvi, Jalanka-Tuovinen, Palva, Orešič, and de\~Vos, 2013).
+The peerj32 example data set is from (Lahti, Salonen, Kekkonen, et al., 2013).

+This project is based on R statistical environment (Team, 2013)

 [1] N. Caballero. *df2json: Convert a dataframe to JSON*.
 R package version 0.0.2.
 2013. <URL: